Payment Card Industry Data Security Standard

 VIII.
 Processing Using External Service Providers

-1. Creating and maintaining a complete list of service providers who can access any POS system or any cardholder data, including companies or individuals who are not employees of NYU.
+- Creating and maintaining a complete list of service providers who can access any POS system or any cardholder data, including companies or individuals who are not employees of NYU.

-2. Coordinating with the University’s Office of Purchasing Services & Contract Administration to obtain and maintain a written agreement with the service provider that includes the service provider’s acknowledgement that it is responsible for the security of cardholder data that it processes, transmits or stores.
+- Coordinating with the University’s Office of Purchasing Services & Contract Administration to obtain and maintain a written agreement with the service provider that includes the service provider’s acknowledgment of their responsibility for the security of cardholder data that it processes, transmits or stores.
 The procedure for engaging service providers must include proper due diligence prior to engagement.

 IX.
 Incident Management

-1. A computer or device involved in credit card processing is compromised.
+- A computer or device involved in credit card processing is compromised.
 You may observe a virus or other malware installed on the system or that unauthorized configuration changes have been made that cannot be adequately explained.

-2. Vulnerability is discovered that could be used to gain unauthorized access to cardholder data.
+- Vulnerability is discovered that could be used to gain unauthorized access to cardholder data.

-3. An external report is received that indicates that NYU may be a source of fraudulent transactions, or that cardholder data from NYU has been accessed without authorization.
+- An external report is received that indicates that NYU may be a source of fraudulent transactions, or that cardholder data from NYU has been accessed without authorization.

-5. Cardholder data has been discussed in public or overheard without authorization.
+- Cardholder data has been discussed in public or overheard without authorization.

-C. If a cardholder data security breach involving electronic resources is suspected, the NYU IT Security Information Breach Notification Procedure (http://www.nyu.edu/its/policies), as well as the procedure of the affected credit card company/companies, must be followed.
-You must notify the relevant school/unit Merchant Manager immediately to report the suspected breach.
-The school/unit Merchant Manager is required to report the suspected breach to IT Technology Security Services (firstname.lastname@example.org) and the PCI Team at email@example.com
+C. If a cardholder data security breach involving electronic resources is suspected, the IT Security Information Breach Notification Policy and Plan, which is available on a 24/7 basis to respond to security events / incidents, as well as the procedure of the affected credit card company/companies, must be followed.

 X. Enforcement of On-Going Compliance

-C. Individuals in violation of this policy are subject to the full range of sanctions.
+F. Individuals in violation of this policy are subject to the full range of sanctions.